 There is so much we can learn as travellers, backpackers and adventurers from Bruce Parry.
 Based on past performances, ‘Tawai‘ is bound to be a unmissable film and an eye-opening experience.

 To see where the documentary is showing near you, head over to the Bruce Parry Tawai website.
 I’ve just seen the film myself and can vouch, it is a well made, eye-opening experience.
-As such, ‘Tawai’ has been added to our Best Films list which you will find here.

 We accept now, in the western culture that competing against each other is how we live.
 After watching ‘Tawai‘ I have seen that it needs not be this way.
-Competition is a basic value of capitalism but can you imagine what we would achive if we didn’t work against each other but with each other.
+Competition is a basic value of capitalism but can you imagine what we would achieve if we didn’t work against each other but with each other.

 I am interested in finding ways to improve how I live me life.
 I educate myself of many approaches and subjects.
 The latest documentaries tell me how the most modern scientists are finding new techniques and ways to help us.
-But here we have an indigious tribe, living in a way which most people on earth haven’t done for thousands of year, and they are infinitly more in tune with each other and themselves.
+But here we have an indigenous tribe, living in a way which most people on earth haven’t done for thousands of year, and they are infinitely more in tune with each other and themselves.
 Perhaps this is a skill we need to relearn.